Skip to main contentSkip to navigation

 WhatsApp conversation fees Meta's per-conversation charge ~₹0.11 utility, ~₹0.78 marketing — only above the free allowance

-A store doing 50–100 UPI orders a month can run almost entirely on the free tier.
-You can model your own messaging bill with the conversation cost calculator.
+A small store taking mostly UPI orders keeps its running costs low, since UPI carries no MDR and only WhatsApp conversations above the free allowance attract a fee.
+Your actual cost depends on your message and order volume — model your own messaging bill with the conversation cost calculator.
 The platform you choose matters here too — see WatEase's WhatsApp commerce platform, or compare options in our best WhatsApp commerce platforms in India roundup.

 Why Does a Website Cost So Much More to Start?